RahulGupta16/COVID-19-data-visualization-and-time-series-analysis-with-animated-charts-using-plotly-on-Kaggle/README.md

 Seek medical care if you have a fever, a cough, and difficulty breathing.
 Call in advance.

 ### This project is the extended part of data analysis which I had done during my internship period from GetBoarded Technologies.
-Contribution is uploaded on COVID-19 First Response project of GetBoarded Technologies
+Contribution is uploaded on COVID-19 First Response project of GetBoarded Technologies.

+### External rendering will be available on nbviewer option available on notebook at the top.

 The data is taken from : https://datahub.io/core/covid-19/r/0.html